SamitGadekar/Java-CNN/README.md

 * Handcrafted convolutional, fully connected, and max pool layers without external deep learning libraries
 * Backpropagation implementation for learning
-* Training and evaluation on the MNIST dataset
+* Training and evaluation on the MNIST dataset for recognizing handwritten numerical digits
 * Functionality for saving and loading trained networks to and from files
-* GUI for creating, testing, and interacting with models
+* GUI for creating, testing, and interacting with models in real time

 ## Requirements